Sauteed Spinach

 Ingredients for recipe: lemon, garlic, spices, oil, and fresh spinach.

-• Garlic: Fresh garlic works best, but ½ teaspoon garlic powder can be used as a substitute.
+• Garlic: Fresh garlic is always what I prefer, but ½ teaspoon garlic powder can be used as a substitute.

-• Baby Spinach: I like to use fresh baby spinach, but you can use mature spinach—just remove any tough stems.
-Frozen spinach will also work; thaw and drain it well before cooking.
+• Baby Spinach: I like to use fresh baby spinach, but you can use mature spinach, too, as long as you remove any tough stems.
+Frozen spinach will also work!
+Just make sure to thaw and drain it well before cooking.

 How to Make Sauteed Spinach